scholarslab/engl-5559/wang/README.md

 [^2]: In Empire of Tea, Ellis et al. point out that the undated poem was published posthumously, first appearing in print in 1690, and suggest that it was composed in the early 1680s (Ellis et al, 39).
 [^3]: This account was contested by Rappaport.
 She demonstrates how tea-drinking had already been practiced among Royalists during exile and how the East India Company bribed Charles II with tea for his favor before his marriage with Catherine.
 Another unattested yet widespread historical account of aristocratic introduction of tea to England was that Lords Arlington and Ossory of Holland brought tea to the island in 1666, and tea-drinking was then favorably and fashionably received by the upper-class British women with endorsement from their wives (Hanway 215).
 Ellis et al. sorted out three strands of early British encounter with tea between 1650s and 1660s, i.e. naturalists and physicians, merchants, and the aforesaid female aristocrats (31).

+---

 # Works Cited and Consulted
-Bland, James.
-An Essay in Praise of Women: or, a Looking-Glass for Ladies to See Their Perfections in.
+Bland, James. *An Essay in Praise of Women: or, a Looking-Glass for Ladies to See Their Perfections in*.
 London, 1733.
-Broadbent, Humphrey.
-The Domestick Coffee-Man, Shewing the True Way of Preparing And Making of Chocolate, Coffee And Tea.
+Broadbent, Humphrey. *The Domestick Coffee-Man, Shewing the True Way of Preparing And Making of Chocolate, Coffee And Tea*.
 London, 1722.
-Chamberlayne, John.
-The Natural History of Coffee, Thee, Chocolate, Tobacco.
+Chamberlayne, John. *The Natural History of Coffee, Thee, Chocolate, Tobacco*.
 London, 1682.
-Chatterjee, Piya.
-A Time for Tea: Women, Labor, and Post/Colonial Politics on an Indian Plantation.
+Chatterjee, Piya. *A Time for Tea: Women, Labor, and Post/Colonial Politics on an Indian Plantation*.
 Duke UP, 2001.
-Defoe, Daniel, et al. Daniel Defoe: His Life and Recently Discovered Writings : Extending From 1716 to 1729.
+Defoe, Daniel, et al. *Daniel Defoe: His Life and Recently Discovered Writings: Extending From 1716 to 1729*.
 London, 1869.
-Digby, Kenelm.
-The Closet of the Eminently Learned Sir Kenelme Digbie Kt.
-Opened.
+Digby, Kenelm. *The Closet of the Eminently Learned Sir Kenelme Digbie Kt.
+Opened*.
 London, 1669.
-Ellis, Markman, et al. Empire of Tea: The Asian Leaf That Conquered the World.
+Ellis, Markman, et al. *Empire of Tea: The Asian Leaf That Conquered the World*.
 Reaktion Books, 2015.
-Hanway, Jonas.
-A Journal of Eight Days Journey from Postsmouth to Kingston upon Thames, through Southampton, Wiltshire, &c.
+Hanway, Jonas. *A Journal of Eight Days Journey from Postsmouth to Kingston upon Thames, through Southampton, Wiltshire, &c*.
 London, 1756.
-Haywood, Eliza.
-The Tea-Table: Or, a Conversation Between Some Polite Persons of Both Sexes.
+Haywood, Eliza. *The Tea-Table: Or, a Conversation Between Some Polite Persons of Both Sexes*.
 London, 1725.
-Hill, John.
-Exotic Botany Illustrated.
+Hill, John. *Exotic Botany Illustrated*.
 London, 1759.
-Hogarth, William.
-William Wollaston and his Family in a Grand Interior.
+Hogarth, William. *William Wollaston and His Family in a Grand Interior*.
 1730, Leicester Museum & Art Gallery.
-Johnson, Samuel.
-The Works of Samuel Johnson, LL.D. vol. 2.
+Johnson, Samuel. *The Works of Samuel Johnson, LL.D. vol. 2*.
 London, 1810.
-Lettsom, John Coakley.
-The Natural History of the Tea-Tree.
+Lettsom, John Coakley. *The Natural History of the Tea-Tree*.
 London, 1772.
 Martin, Ann.
-“Tea Tables Overturned: Rituals of Power and Place in Colonial America.”
-Furnishing the Eighteenth Century: What Furniture Can Tell Us about the European and American Past, edited by Dena Goodman and Kathryn Norberg, Routledge, 2007, pp. 169–181.
+“Tea Tables Overturned: Rituals of Power and Place in Colonial America.” *Furnishing the Eighteenth Century: What Furniture Can Tell Us about the European and American Past*, edited by Dena Goodman and Kathryn Norberg, Routledge, 2007, pp. 169–181.
-Ovington, John.
-A Voyage to Suratt in the Year 1689.
+Ovington, John. *A Voyage to Suratt in the Year 1689*.
 London, 1696.
----.
-An Essay Upon the Nature and Qualities of Tea.
+---. *An Essay Upon the Nature and Qualities of Tea*.
 London, 1699.
-Rappaport, Erika Diane.
-A Thirst for Empire: How Tea Shaped the Modern World.
+Rappaport, Erika Diane. *A Thirst for Empire: How Tea Shaped the Modern World*.
 Princeton UP, 2017.
-Schuchard, Marsha Keith.
-Emanuel Swedenborg, Secret Agent on Earth and in Heaven: Jacobites, Jews and Freemasons in Early Modern Sweden.
+Schuchard, Marsha Keith. *Emanuel Swedenborg, Secret Agent on Earth and in Heaven: Jacobites, Jews and Freemasons in Early Modern Sweden*.
 Brill, 2012, p.
 46.
-The Ladies Exercise At Tea: With the Rise And Progress Therof, Or the Metamorphosis of a Set of Ladies Into a Set of China Tea-Cups.
+*The Ladies Exercise At Tea: With the Rise And Progress Therof, Or the Metamorphosis of a Set of Ladies Into a Set of China Tea-Cups*.
 Dublin, reprinted in Coke, 1729.
-Waller, Edmund.
-The Works of Edmund Waller in Verse and Prose.
+Waller, Edmund. *The Works of Edmund Waller in Verse and Prose*.
 London, 1729.
 Williams, Joseph Lionel.
-Nine Scenes Showing Tea Cultivation and Preparation on an Indian Plantation. c.
+Nine Scenes Showing Tea Cultivation and Preparation on an Indian Plantation*. c.
 1860s, London, Wellcome Library.